openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_cam.rst

 uDMA core issues reset signal to Camera using reset pin.

-uDMA UART inerface to read-write CSRs
+uDMA camera inerface to read-write CSRs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following interfaces are used to read and write to Camera CSRs.
 These interfaces are managed by uDMA Core: